 The following file modes are related to multi-user file mode:

 When c-tree is used in a network or multi-tasking environment, it is necessary to specify whether individual files are shared among the users or opened exclusively for one user.
-File modes can also specify whether the FairCom DB Server should check for proper lock ownership.
-How to use these modes is explained in detail in Multi-User Concepts and FairCom DB Server.
+File modes can also specify whether the FairCom Server should check for proper lock ownership.
+How to use these modes is explained in detail in Multi-User Concepts and FairCom Server.
 The ctCHECKLOCK and ctCHECKREAD file modes should not be applied to index files.